 Introduces students to the theory and practice of strategic communication planning and focuses on methods used in professional communication practice as well as stakeholder engagement.
 Examines strategic communication as an emerging practice bridging fields such as public relations, organizational communications, marketing communications, and includes stakeholder engagement.
 Equips students to evaluate an organization’s communication needs and devise a strategic communication plan to help reach organizational goals within contextual constraints.

 Provide insights into and an analytical framework for understanding the growth and role of communication technologies in the international arena.
 In the past few decades, quite dramatic changes to the nature of social, cultural and political interactions have taken place.
 These changes stem from many sources – some at the level of policy, some rooted in technology, other still in economics.
 This course explores these changes and positions communication technologies and their use within this altered landscape.

-COMM435 Research Methods
+COMM435 Research Methods in Professional Communication

 COMM445 Crisis Communication Management

 Introduces and examines the strategic, theoretical and practical underpinning for global issues and crisis communication management within the public and private sectors, focusing on issues, risk and crisis communication in a contemporary organizational context.